metasyn/memex/content/entries/thought/lifestyle-environmentalism.md

 # lifestyle environmentalism

+> ... from classical liberalism to contemporary neoliberalism, it is the so called free and voluntary trade between buyers and sellers that remains the ideological core of the capitalist hegemony

+- matt huber, climate change as class war

 lifestyle environmentalism is the belief that your individual actions, in particular your consumptive habits and practices, is both the driving force and the solution to ecological issues and climate change more generally. more generally, it seeks to improve the world by focusing our actions on _individual_ actions rather than collective ones, and operates at the level of individuals.